grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 Although we will use EM1 to manage the Compute and Controller nodes directly, we need a mechanism for passing that same management network into an Openstack tenant so it can be assigned to the mgmt interface of a BIG-IP instance.

 The way we will do that is by creating a bridge interface on each of the compute nodes and linking that bridge interface to EM2.
-EM2 will be a layer 2 connection only to the same switch vlan that is connected to EM1.
+EM2 will be a layer 2 connection to the same switch vlan that is connected to EM1.
 Thus when we assign the mgmt network to a BIG-IP instance it will bridge through OVS > br-mgmt > EM2.

 <br/>
 Create the bridge interface on both Compute Nodes.